shaimaa-hshalaby/Angular_Guide/12- Angular Authentication/README.md

    ```

 - Set the error message in the component property
-    - add a string property to hold the error message as follows
+    - add a string|null property to hold the error message if exists as follows:
     ```
-      errorMsg =''
+      errorMsg:string|null = null
     ```

     - add the implementation of the error() function of the observer-that subscribe to the signup and login observables- to set the errorMsg property from the recieved error as follows: